Brooklyn Technical High School

 SPECIAL EDUCATION: Fewer than 1 percent of students receive special education services.

 ADMISSIONS: Students take the SHSAT (Specialized High School Admissions Test) in the fall of their 8th- or 9th-grade year and are admitted solely based on their test scores.
 Ninth and 10th grades are the only two entry points.
-(Nicole Mader, March 2015)
+(Nicole Mader, March 2015; upated with new principal January, 2017)

 At a glance